 The score in the top left, highlighted in purple, is your composite score.
 It is the average of your scaled scores.
 When you look up ACT averages for your school, this is the number they are referring to.
 We wrote an in-depth post about how the ACT is scored if you’d like more information on how your score came to be.

 The scores directly to the right are your scaled scores for each section of the test.
 Your STEM score is an average of your math and science scores.
 Your ELA score is an average of your English and Reading scores.
 These scaled scores help you see how you did on each section of the test.

 You’ll notice a purple “Readiness Benchmark” line with an associated score for each section of the test.
 According to the ACT’s research, if you meet or exceed this benchmark, you have about a 50% chance of earning a “B” or higher in your freshman level classes related to the subject area.

 While it’s great to meet or exceed these benchmarks, keep your personal goals in mind.
 What is the average ACT score range for the schools you are applying to?
 What types of schools are you applying to?
 Are you applying to a STEM school or major?
 If so, you should definitely meet or exceed the STEM benchmarks.
 However, if you’re applying to a liberal arts school or major, it’s probably not as important to have top STEM scores.

-The average ACT score in 2018 was 20.8.
+The average ACT score in 2020 is 20.7.
 If you exceed this score, you’ve already done better than the average ACT test taker!
 You can see how your score compares to others who took the test nationally and in your state with the “US Rank” and “State Rank” charts below your score report.